-I sat for the SPM in the year 2012.
-I took 10 subjects for the SPM, which were Bahasa Melayu, English, Mathematics, Additional Mathematics, Chemistry, Physics, Biology, Information & Communication Technology, Sejarah and Pendidikan Moral.
-The SPM 2012 was held from 5 November 2012 to 6 December 2012.
-However, my last day of SPM was on 27 November 2012.
+I sat for the SPM examination in year 2012.
+I took 10 subjects for SPM 2012, which were Bahasa Melayu, English, Mathematics, Additional Mathematics, Chemistry, Physics, Biology, Information & Communication Technology, Sejarah and Pendidikan Moral.
+I did not take Chinese Language in SPM 2012, instead I took it in SPM 2013 as a private candidate.
+The SPM 2012 was from 5 November 2012 to 6 December 2012.
+However, the last day of examination for me was on 27 November 2012.

-This is my diary of during the SPM examination:
+This is my diary during the SPM 2012 examination:

 1 November 2012 (Thursday):

 It was the last day of school before the SPM started because my school decided to give us a holiday on 4 November 2012.
 On that day, there was a 'Majlis Mohon Restu' program in my school.
 Before the program started, the teachers told us the rules for the SPM.
 During the program, our teachers wished us good luck for the SPM.
 Then, after the program, we arranged the tables and chairs in the examination hall.
 After that, I took some photographs with my friends.
 At home, I did revision for Sejarah.

 2 November 2012 (Friday)- 4 November 2012 (Sunday):